Pricing Actuary at Munich American Reassurance Company

 Bachelor’s degree in Mathematics with minors in Statistics and Actuarial Science in 2009

-Master’s in Actuarial Science at the University of Iowa
+Master’s in Actuarial Science at the University of Iowa in 2010

 Like many, I didn’t really know what I wanted to do when I came to Truman.
 I knew that I was good at math and that I liked it better than the other subjects I studied in high school so I stuck with it.

 Immediately after graduating from Truman, I started the Masters in Actuarial Science program at the University of Iowa.
 For those that are not familiar with the actuarial profession, it entails a series of professional examinations that take quite a few years to complete.
 In order to get a job, a candidate will typically need to have 2 or 3 exams passed.
 I didn’t really decide on the actuarial career until my senior year, so I had only passed one exam by the time I graduated.
 I decided that the program at Iowa was a good option because it would prepare me to pass more exams and I was offered a position as a teaching assistant so it cost me very little.

 I use math at my job on a daily basis.
 However, I don’t really calculate anything by hand for the most part.
 All of the calculations necessary for my job are done by computers using Excel, MS Access, R, or various actuarial software packages.
 A lot of what I do involves knowing how to setup software to perform that calculations that I want done and then being able to interpret the results.
 To do this well, I need to have an understanding of the underlying math and the calculations going on behind the scenes.

 Advice for students getting ready to hit the job market or apply to graduate school: